Electric-Coin-Company/tfl-book/src/introduction/motivating-finality.md

 ## Rollback Complications

-This example demonstrates how a lack of guaranteed finality can impede many useful real-world scenarios.
+This example demonstrates how a lack of assured finality can impede many useful real-world scenarios.
 In practice, systems and services which need greater assurances wait for more block confirmations.

 This has several drawbacks: